General University Reference Utility

 RECORDS RETENTION, DISPOSITION AND DESTRUCTION SCHEDULES:

-Schedules will be developed as both General Schedules for particular categories of records, and as schedules for the records of a particular office.
+Schedules will be developed for particular categories of records and for the records of a particular office.
 All general schedules shall be included in the General University Reference Utility (GURU) as part of the General Retention, Disposition and Destruction Schedule.
 Disposition information for specific financial forms is included as Financial Document Retention Schedule in the General University Reference Utility (GURU).

 University records may be microfilmed, and/or scanned for storage in optical or other electronic media, for the purpose of reducing storage costs and/or improving access to and manipulability of the data.
 Documentation of reformatting process and procedures must be maintained.